 In summary, conditioned crawl spaces are sealed except for vents, and encapsulated spaces are sealed completely, including the vents.
 Encapsulated crawl spaces protect items better than a conditioned space but require more moisture monitoring.
 Encapsulated spaces are about four times more expensive to install.

-Some people prefer the look of white over black plastic, but since these areas are very rarely seen, looks should not be a major factor in your decision.
+Some people prefer the look of white over black plastic, but since these areas are rarely seen, looks should not be a prime factor in your decision.

 How Will You Seal Your Crawl Space?